Honlan/TF2GAN/UNet/README.md

 ## Test

 Test the model.
-You need to specify the test folder of images for segmentation by `--test_img_dir`, where the default value is `img`
+You need to specify the test folder by `--test_img_dir`, where the default value is `img`

 ```
 python main.py --dataset_name your_dataset_name --phase test --test_img_dir your_test_img_dir